Basic Law Enforcement Training (BLET)

 - Possess and provide a photocopy of a valid driver’s license

 - Possess and provide a photocopy of a valid Social Security card

 - Provide a CERTIFIED copy of his/her birth certificate

 Students successfully completing a BLET training course accredited by the NC Criminal Justice Education and Training Standards Commission and the NC Sheriffs’ Education and Training Standards Commission will receive credit for CJC 131, CJC 132, CJC 221, and CJC 231.
 Students must successfully complete the training course AND the state certification examination to receive credit for these courses.
 Students must have completed BLET training since 1985.
 SPCC only ensures acceptance of these transfer credits to its Associate in Applied Science – Criminal Justice Technology degree, diploma, and certificate programs.
 These transfer credits may or may not be accepted by a four-year institution to which a student intends to transfer.

 Course work emphasizes:

 Upcoming information sessions:

-Please note that it is mandatory that you attend one of the three (3) information sessions offered.
-Additionally, please take into consideration if you have resided in other states or multiple counties in North Carolina from the age of sixteen (16) this will greatly increase your efforts of gathering required documents such as criminal and driving histories as well as high school transcripts.
+Please take into consideration if you have resided in other states or multiple counties in North Carolina from the age of sixteen (16) this will greatly increase your efforts of gathering required documents such as criminal and driving histories as well as high school transcripts.